 True flagships still have their place, they push the boundaries of what's possible in a smartphone form factor, but some of the best smartphones can do everything most need them to do for far less.
 Whether you want the latest and greatest or just the best smartphone for your specific needs, it's a great time to be in the market for a new phone.

-- iPhone 13 mini review: The last best small phone
+- iPhone 13 mini long-term review: The mini gets mightier

 We've spent hundreds of hours reviewing and researching all of the best smartphones available today and whether you value productivity, photography, gaming, social media, videography, or battery life, these phones are the best of the best.